-Note: This course does not satisfy the mathematics requirement for an associate degree.
+Note: This course does not satisfy the mathematics

 MA 098: Pre-Statistics

 This course is designed to prepare students for a collegelevel Statistics class.
 Topics include basic mathematical calculations with fractions, decimals, and percents.
 There will be an emphasis on data collection, descriptive statistics, basic probability, and the use of the TI-83-84 graphing calculator.